thecml/kubernetes-on-arm/README.md

 You may also put more `.json` files in `/etc/kubernetes/static/master` and `/etc/kubernetes/static/worker` if you want; they will come up as static pods.

 On Arch Linux, this file will override the default `eth0` settings.
 If you have a special `eth0` setup (or use some other network), edit this file to fit your use case: `/etc/systemd/network/dns.network`

+## Docker versions

+With this release, only `docker 1.10.0` and higher is supported.

 ## Cross-compiling